dhis2/dhis2-docs/src/sysadmin/installation.md

 CPU cores so the more you can afford, the better the application will perform.

 - *RAM:* At least 2 GB for a small instance, 12 GB for a medium instance, 64 GB or more for a large instance.
-- *CPU cores:* 4 CPU cores for a small instance, 8 CPU cores or more for a medium or large instance.
+- *CPU cores:* 4 CPU cores for a small instance, 8 CPU cores for a medium instance, 16 CPU cores or more for a large instance.
 - *Disk:* SSD is recommeded as storage device.
 Minimum read speed is 150 Mb/s, 200 Mb/s is good, 350 Mb/s or better is
   ideal.
-In terms of disk space, at least 100 GB is recommended, but will depend entirely on the amount of data which is contained in the data value tables.
-Analytics tables require a significant amount of disk space.
+At least 100 GB storage space is recommended, but will depend entirely on the amount of data which is contained in the data value tables.
+Analytics tables require a significant amount of storage space.
 Plan ahead and ensure that your server can be upgraded with more disk space as needed.

 ## Software requirements { #install_software_requirements }